Room Air ConditionersFor Partners

 Remember that bigger is not always better!
 Make sure your unit is properly sized.
-An oversized air conditioner is a less effective waste of energy and it does not provide better cooling.
+An oversized air conditioner wastes energy and it does not provide better cooling.
 When installing your new unit, be sure to follow the instructions in the manual and use the included insulation materials.
-An improperly installed room AC leaks as much as a 6 sq. in. hole!
+An improperly installed room AC leaks as much as a 6 sq. in. hole in the wall!
 For maximum savings, set the AC thermostat as high as is comfortable.

 Room Air Conditioners with Variable Speed Technology

 Consider purchasing a room air conditioner with variable speed compressor technology.
 In a conventional room air conditioner, the compressor works either at maximum capacity when the room thermostat calls for cooling or off when the desired temperature has been achieved, typically alternating frequently between full on and off.
-Room air conditioners with efficient variable speed compressors can vary the speed of the internal compressor motor in order to continuously control the temperature.
-As a result, the capability for efficient variable output allows a room air conditioner to quietly regulate the temperature and save a significant amount of energy during operation.
+Room air conditioners with efficient variable speed compressors can vary the speed of the internal compressor motor to continuously control the temperature.
+As a result, the capability for efficient variable output allows a room air conditioner to quietly cool the room and save a significant amount of energy.

 Properly Sized Room Air Conditioners

 Room air conditioner sizing is all about matching the room size to the air conditioner size.
 A unit that is too big will be less effective and offer reduced air conditioner efficiency.
-Air conditioners remove both heat and humidity from the air.
 If the unit is too large, it will cool the room before it has a chance to remove the humidity.
-The result will be a room that's not very comfortable because cool, moist air will make the room feel damp and clammy.
+This can lead to discomfort because cool, moist air will make the room feel damp and clammy.

 The most energy efficient air conditioner is sized to the square footage of the space to be cooled.
 Getting the right size means getting the comfort and the energy efficiency right.